Rangeley Lake State Park

 Rangeley Lake State Park is a public recreation area occupying 870 acre on the southern shore of Rangeley Lake in Franklin County, Maine.
-The state park is located partly in the town of Rangeley and partly in Rangeley Plantation.
+The state park is partly in the town of Rangeley and partly in Rangeley Plantation.
 It is managed by the Maine Department of Agriculture, Conservation and Forestry.

-The park is 1 of 5 Maine State Parks that are in the path of totality for the 2024 solar eclipse, with 2 minutes and 19 seconds of totality.
+The park is one of five Maine State Parks that were in the path of totality for the 2024 solar eclipse, with 2 minutes and 19 seconds of totality.

 History

 The park was created in 1960 when the Bureau of Parks and Lands made three acquisitions totaling 718 acre.
 Oxford County and international paper companies donated half of the park property.
 A 29 acre parcel was added to the park in 2009 with the assistance of the Rangeley Lakes Heritage Trust.
 The acquisition, which cost $595,000.00, was made using funds from the Land for Maine's Future program.